07542 926011 [email protected]

 A fine early 18th century English silver hilted small sword mounted with a double shell guard.
 The hilt is of the early plain form that arrived in the late 17th century and is the precursor to the period when the quality of small sword design and decorative appearance blossomed and reached its hiatus in London from the 1730’s onwards.

 An interesting feature of the hilt is the two outwardly concave bars which link the pas d’ane rings to the knuckle bow and rear quillon presumably to strengthen the structure in an attractive manner.
-These bars are unusual and appear on only one other sword that we are aware of which is featured in Leslie Southwick’s book, “London Silver-hilted Swords”, Royal Armouries, 2001, page 279, plate 29.
+The ring terminals also protrude upwards.
+These features are unusual on English silver hilted small swords but appear on one of the swords featured in Leslie Southwick’s “London Silver-hilted Swords”, Royal Armouries, 2001, page 279, plate 29.
 This sword is in the Royal Armouries Collection, Ref IX.2241.
 It is by the maker George Willcocks and hallmarked for 1720 / 1721.
 The hilt is almost identical to our sword even down to the minor details such as the shape of the pommel button and the grip ferrules.
 The maker’s mark is also shown in the same place on the pommel button.

 The hilt of our sword is almost certainly by Thomas Bass.
 Three hallmarks marks are present on the knuckle bow and two on the pommel button.
 The knucklebow marks are the lion passant and the crowned leopard’s head assay mark plus the date stamp for 1726 / 1727.
 The pommel button has a worn lion passant on one side and the maker’s mark on the other which is also worn and indistinctly stamped onto this awkward surface.